-- (6) Staff shall identify high cost projects by comparing each scored project's total eligible basis against its total adjusted threshold basis limits, excluding any increase for deeper targeting pursuant to Section 10327(c)(5)(C).
-CTCAC shall calculate total eligible basis consistent with the method described in Section 10325(c)(1)(A)(d), except that the amount of developer fee in basis that exceeds the project's deferral/contribution threshold described in Section 10327(c)(2)(B) shall be excluded.
-A project will be designated "high cost" if a project's total eligible basis exceeds its total adjusted threshold basis limit by 30%.
-Staff shall not recommend such project for credits.
-Any project may be subject to negative points if the project's total eligible basis at placed in service exceeds the revised total adjusted threshold basis limits for the year the project is placed in service (or the original total eligible threshold basis limit if higher) by 40%. - (j) All projects that have received state credits shall comply with the limitations on cash distributions required pursuant to Sections 12206(d), 17058(d), and 23610.5(d) of the Revenue and Taxation Code. - (k) (1) In the initial application, applicants requesting state credits shall make an irrevocable election to sell ("certificate") or not sell all or any portion of the state credit, as allowed pursuant to Revenue and Taxation Code Sections 12206(o), 17058(q), and 23610.5(r).
-The applicant for a certificated credit shall be a non-profit entity.
-After a reservation is made, the applicant may only rescind an election to sell if the state credit pricing falls below the required 80 cents per dollar of credit and with the approval of the Executive Director. - (2) An applicant who elects to sell any portion of the state credit and a buyer who later resells any portion of the credit (credits may be resold only once) shall report to CTCAC within 10 days of the sale of the credit, in a form specified by CTCAC, all required information regarding the purchase and sale of the credit, including the social security or other taxpayer identification number of the party or parties to whom the credit has been sold, the face amount of the credit sold, and the amount of consideration received for the sale of the credit.
-At the request of the owner, CTCAC shall reissue the Form 3521A in the name of the buyer.
+- (k) All projects that have received state credits shall comply with the limitations on cash distributions required pursuant to Sections 12206(d), 17058(d), and 23610.5(d) of the Revenue and Taxation Code. - (1) In the initial application, applicants requesting state credits shall make an election to sell ("certificate") or not sell all or any portion of the state credit, as allowed pursuant to Revenue and Taxation Code Sections 12206(o), 17058(q), and 23610.5(r).
+The applicant for a certificated credit shall be a non-profit entity and the state credit price shall not be less than eighty (80) cents per dollar of credit.
+The applicant may, only once, revoke an election to sell at any time before CTCAC issues the Form(s) 3521A for the project, at which the point the election shall become irrevocable. - (2) An applicant who elects to sell any portion of the state credit and a buyer who later resells any portion of the credit shall report to CTCAC within 10 days of the sale of the credit, in a form specified by CTCAC, all required information regarding the purchase and sale of the credit, including the social security or other taxpayer identification number of the party or parties to whom the credit has been sold, the face amount of the credit sold, and the amount of consideration received for the sale of the credit.
+At the request of the owner, CTCAC shall reissue the Form(s) 3521A in the name of the buyer.

-Note: Authority cited: Section 50199.17, Health and Safety Code.
 Reference: Sections 12206, 17058 and 23610.5, Revenue and Taxation Code; and Sections 50199.4-50199.22, Health and Safety Code.